Great Train Robbery (1963): Telephone box controversy

-The £47,245 recovered from a telephone box included 57 notes whose serial numbers had been recorded by the bank in Scotland.
-This money was part of a deal struck with Frank Williams by Danny Pembroke.
-Piers Paul Read, in The Train Robbers, claimed that the police were feeling the pressure because although they had caught many of the robbers, they had failed to recover much of the money.
+The £47,245 recovered from the telephone box included 57 notes, the serial numbers of which had been recorded by the bank in Scotland.
+That money was part of a deal struck with Frank Williams by Danny Pembroke.
+In his book,The Train Robbers, Piers Paul Read claimed that the police were feeling the pressure because, although they had caught many of the robbers, they had failed to recover much of the money.
 While no evidence had been found against Pembroke, who was believed to have been one of the South Coast Raiders, some of the identifiable bank notes had been traced back to him through friends who had been charged with receiving.
 Given that the police had insufficient evidence against Pembroke, either at Leatherslade Farm or definitive connection with either of the two gangs, Butler was prepared to let him go.
-Williams convinced Butler to pull Pembroke in for questioning and in return for releasing him and not charging his friends with more serious crimes, £50,000 was to be returned.
+Williams convinced Butler to pull Pembroke in for questioning and, in return for releasing him and not charging his friends with more serious crimes, £50,000 was to be returned.

 On 3 December 1963, which happened to be the same day that Roy James was taken into custody, the police received an anonymous tip directing them to the money in the phone box.
 The money was driven up to Aylesbury and taken into custody by Detective Superintendent Fewtrell, who wondered how his London colleagues could know how much money there was.
 He had to bring in bank clerks to count the damp and musty money to determine the final sum.